 Textbook readings and lecture presentations

-Discussion boards are collaborative learning experiences.
+Discussion threads are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be at least 400 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 1 other classmate’s thread.
 Each reply must be at least 200 words.

 Research Topic Selection Assignment